Lattice tower

 The Eiffel Tower, measuring 330 m from base to tip, is perhaps the most famous example of a lattice tower.
 It was built in 1889, and was the tallest man-made structure in the world until 1930.

 A lattice tower, or truss tower, is a freestanding vertical framework tower.
 This construction is widely used in transmission towers carrying high-voltage electric power lines, in radio masts and towers (both self-radiating towers and those that support aerials) and in observation towers.
 Its advantage is good shear strength at a much lower weight than a tower of solid construction would have as well as lower wind resistance.

 In structural engineering, the term lattice tower is used for a freestanding structure, while a lattice mast is a guyed mast supported by guy lines.
 Lattices of triangular (three-sided) cross-section are most common, particularly in North America.
 Square (four-sided) lattices are also widely used and are most common in Eurasia.
-A lattice towers is often designed as either a space frame or a hyperboloid structure.
+A lattice tower is often designed as either a space frame or a hyperboloid structure.

 Before 1940, they were used as radio transmission towers especially for short and medium wave.
 Occasionally lattice towers consisting of wood were utilized.
 The tallest wooden lattice tower was at Mühlacker, Germany.
 It had a height of 190 m and was built in 1934 and demolished in 1945.
 Most wood lattice towers were demolished before 1960.
 In Germany, the last big radio towers consisting of wood were the transmission towers of the Golm transmitter and the transmitter Ismaning.
 They were demolished in 1979 and 1983 respectively.